snipe/snipe-it/README.md

 It is built on [Laravel 10](http://laravel.com).

-Snipe-IT is actively developed and we [release quite frequently](https://github.com/snipe/snipe-it/releases). ([Check out the live demo here](https://snipeitapp.com/demo/).)
+Fixed Asset and Inventory Management is actively developed and we [release quite frequently](https://github.com/addex12/Fixed-Asset-and-Inventory-Management/releases). ([Check out the live demo here](https://inventory.eleganceict.com/).)

-> [!TIP]
+Note: This is the customized version and some features that is not on the origional versions are added and might not be merged with the origional version.
-> __This is web-based software__.
-This means there is no executable file (aka no .exe files), and it must be run on a web server and accessed through a web browser.
-It runs on any Mac OSX, any flavor of Linux, as well as Windows, and we have a [Docker image](https://snipe-it.readme.io/docs/docker) available if that's what you're into.
+For the original Version of this system please access it using https://github.com/snipe/snipe-it/
 -----

 ### Table of Contents